TC

 If you drive an electric vehicle, a plug-in hybrid, or a traditional hybrid, Indiana applies an annual alternative fuel surcharge to offset state road-use infrastructure costs.

-5. Strict Deadlines: Avoid the Late Fees
+5. Strict Deadlines: Avoid Late Fees

 6. Sidestepping the 7% Indiana Sales Tax